Study Code of Practice and Student Code of Conduct

 Summative assessment:

 Summative grades are given in November, March, and May for pre-IB and year 1 Diploma students.
-In addition, summative subject tests are carried out in June and final test grades are given in late June.
+In addition, summative subject tests are carried out in May/June, and final test grades are given thereafter.

 For year 2 Diploma students, summative grades are given in November, predicted grades are given in March, and exams are held in May.
 Final grades are published in early July.